Funhouse (Prettifun album): Critical reception

+Funhouse

-FunHouse received acclaim from critics, particularly for its maximalist production and exuberant energy.
-Pitchfork gave the album 7.4 out of 10, with critic Jude Noel noting that Prettifun's "maximalist songs mimic the hyperactive atmosphere of Nintendo side-scrollers," praising the artist’s “baby-voiced rage-rap dense with uplifting sentiments.”
-He commended Prettifun's growth as both vocalist and personality, pointing to the production contributions of Iankon and Ginseng as key in maintaining the album’s "consistent level of mania" while allowing each track to stand as its own statement.
+Funhouse received acclaim from critics, particularly for its maximalist production and exuberant energy.
+Pitchfork gave the album 7.4 out of 10, with critic Jude Noel noting that Prettifun's "maximalist songs mimic the hyperactive atmosphere of Nintendo side-scrollers," praising the artist's "baby-voiced rage-rap dense with uplifting sentiments."
+He commended Prettifun's growth as both vocalist and personality, pointing to the production contributions of Iankon and Ginseng as key in maintaining the album's "consistent level of mania" while allowing each track to stand as its own statement.

+Funhouse (Deluxe)

+Vivian Medithi of The Fader writes that Funhouse (Deluxe) captures Prettifun at his most vulnerable, emotionally drained yet still pouring his heart into his music.
+The album blends bright, kaleidoscopic SoundCloud-rap influences with candid reflections on depression, loss, and personal growth, drawing comparisons to Lil Uzi Vert and Pi'erre Bourne.
+Medithi also highlights how Prettifun harnesses self-reflection as a tool for personal strength and resilience.